 Unfortunately, you cannot rely on red wine as on the primary source of ripping resveratrol benefits.
 One thing is that alcohol impacts brain function; the second is that too much of red wine can increase insulin levels.

 Resveratrol is a natural compound.
 Its chemical name is 3,4′, 5-trihydroxystilbene.

 In nature, resveratrol acts as the protective agent in the plants guarding them against fungus, injury, and various stress factors such as cold or heat.

 If you gave resveratrol to yeast cells, they would live a lot longer as usual.
 According to Dr. Andrew Weil, M.D., that is possible that mice and us could benefit from this antioxidant.

 How Could Women Benefit From Resveratrol?

-Oxidative stress makes damage not just to the tissues or organs, it affects skin too.
+Oxidative stress does damage not just to the tissues or organs; it affects the skin too.
 UV radiation, air pollution, the lacking food nutrients can increase the risk to be affected by oxidative stress.